Miranda Capra, portrait

 Additional sources

-You may also be interested another article of mine, Does your usability lab need a one-way mirror?
+You may also be interested in another article of mine, Does your usability lab need a one-way mirror?